Make a wreath you can leave up year-round, or at least from May until July! It’s super easy and can be made for about $7.00 total!

 We love this time of year for home decor.
 That sweet spot between May and July, when you can put out Patriotic decor and leave it out over the span of two holidays.
 Since Memorial Day and Fourth of July are both Patriotic colors, we like to decorate for Memorial Day in the beginning of May, and then just leave everything up, and maybe add a bit to it, until after the Fourth of July.

-This year we got together and made this fun Patriotic Bandana Wreath!
+This year I got together with my sister and made this fun Patriotic Bandana Wreath!
 It’s super simple, patriotic, and rustic all at the same time.
 It’s not huge, so it works for any door.
 It’s also a frugal wreath, that only cost about $7 to make total.
 There are some HIDEOUS wreaths at Walmart right now that are $16+ and it baffles me that each year people just buy them.
 Stop this madness!
 Make your own.
 Do it while you’re watching a movie, or TV, and it will be done in half an hour.
 This Patriotic Bandana Wreath is also easy to store so you can use it year after year!

 You will need: